denali-js/core/guides/data/serializers.md

 rendering HTML.
 However, one way to think of Serializers is like the view layer for a JSON only API.

-When your app needs to send some data in a response, there's three problems to
+When your app needs to send some data in a response, there are three problems to
 face:

   1. **What data to send**: you'll often want to send only a subset of your